Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Cats like diversity in their food.
 So, to turn the grass into a more delicious snack, it would be best to plant different varieties in the same container.
 You can even sow the seeds of all five pet grass types in one pot!
 Or plant the seeds in different planters but put them in the same room or even in the same corner.
 This way, the cat will have more than one grass on the menu.

-But wait: will the feline see the difference?
-Yes, it certainly will!
-After a while, you might start noticing that it’s favoring one of the grass types over the rest (this doesn’t always happen, though).
+But wait, will the feline see the difference?
+Yes, they certainly will!
+After a while, you might start noticing that they’re favoring one of the grass types over the rest (this doesn’t always happen, though).
 If that’s the case with your cat, you can get rid of the rest.
-But only do this after consulting with a veterinarian.
+Consult with a veterinarian about the safest and most appropriate grass types for your cat.

 Why Do Cats Like This Grass?

 Cat grass is an annual edible plant (for both felines and humans).
-If you’re looking for new ways to enrich your cat’s diet with extra vitamins, cat grass will be a great choice.
-But still—why are kitties fond of it?
+If you’re looking for new ways to enrich your cat’s diet with extra fiber, cat grass will be a great choice.
+But still, why are kitties fond of it?
 What’s so special about this grass that makes it stand out?
+There are a few theories we will discuss, with currently one possible scientific explanation.

 Here’s a quick look at the pros:

 • It has a high nutritional value.
-While cat grass won’t be able to replace traditional wet or dry food, it will add some much-needed nutrients to your cat’s daily ration.
-The list includes vitamins (both A and D), folic acid, chlorophyll, and niacin.
+While cat grass won’t be able to replace traditional wet or dry food in any way, it will add some much-needed nutrients to your cat’s daily ration.
+The list includes vitamins (A, B and D), folic acid, chlorophyll, and other micronutrients.
 That’s why many cat parents like to use it as an ingredient for salads.

 • The grass tastes good for cats.
 To a human, it’s an acquired taste, but for most cats, this grass is quite a delicious snack.
-It has a fresh flavor and helps “counter” extreme temps during the summer heat.
-Chlorophyll, in turn, enriches the blood with oxygen, which is very important for energetic, active cats.
+It has a fresh flavor and eating it actually seems to be instinctual in cats.
+Folic acid, in turn, is important for production of hemoglobin, which supplies the cells with oxygen and is very important for all animals, particularly energetic, active cats.

-• It can “jump-start” the digestive system.
+• It can help support the digestive system.
 Just like us, kitties rely heavily on fibers (among other compounds) for bowel movement.
-Cat grass serves as a strong, natural laxative for your pet.
-Instead of buying expensive meds and worrying whether they’ll be good for your cat or not, just let it devour this grass.
+Cat grass serves as a strong, natural laxative for your pet and may help with hairballs.
+Consult with your veterinarian if your cat is suffering from digestive issues.

-• Cats eat it to clean their stomachs.
+• It may help with hairballs.
 This might not sound pretty, but sometimes, cats swallow tiny bits of their own coat (like when licking themselves), and all that hair ends up in their stomachs.
-That’s why they’re often spotted eating this grass: it makes cats throw up and cough out the “alien elements” they can’t digest.
+That’s why they’re often spotted eating this grass.
+It may assist cats in throwing up and coughing out the “alien elements” they can’t digest, but this assumption has still not been confirmed by science.

 adult cat with white-tabby fur lying in the garden on grass